310mc/https-310mc.github.io-tl/source/_posts/stella_maris/minitalk/tetora_2.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Tetora v2 %}
-            Oh yeah, maybe it'll be easier to remember if I were to see them in real life.
+            Oh yeah, maybe it'll be easier to remember if I got to see them in real life.

             I think I'll try and find the time to go to one!
 I'm so glad I asked you for advice, Anego~♪
 			{% endbubble %}